-Great Panther Silver (TSX:GPR; NYSE:GPL) is a precious metal producing and exploration company operating in Latin America, exploring deposits in both Peru and in one of Mexico’s most historically prolific mining districts–one which has produced more than one billion ounces of silver in roughly 400 years.
+Great Panther Mining (TSX:GPR; NYSE:GPL) is a precious metal producing and exploration company operating in Latin America, exploring deposits in both Peru and in one of Mexico’s most historically prolific mining districts–one which has produced more than one billion ounces of silver in roughly 400 years.

 The company has two operational mines in Mexico: the Guanajuato Mine Complex (GMC) in the state of Guanajuato, and the Topia mine in the state of Durango.
-Great Panther Silver (GPR) is also currently exploring their other Mexican properties, the Santa Rosa and El Horcón projects in the states of Guanajuato and Jalisco, respectively.
+Great Panther Mining (GPR) is also currently exploring their other Mexican properties, the Santa Rosa and El Horcón projects in the states of Guanajuato and Jalisco, respectively.
 Additionally, GPR is undertaking a Bulk Sample Program at the past-producing Coricancha mine in the Peruvian Andes with the aim of eventually restarting production at the site.

 The company’s exploration work has led to a number of findings.
 For the GMC, new findings led to an updated NI 43-101 mineral resource in January 2018, which outlined measured and indicated resources of nearly 11.5 million ounces of silver equivalent.